-- 1. The Discharger shall maintain with CalRecycle assurances of financial responsibility for the amounts specified for each category in Finding 40, adjusted annually for inflation. - 2.
-A report regarding financial assurances, or a copy of the financial assurances report submitted to CalRecycle, shall be submitted to the Central Valley Water Board annually, no later than 1 October. - 3.
-If CalRecycle determines that the submitted financial assurances for the Facility are inadequate, the Discharger shall, within 90 days of such determination:
+- 1. The Discharger shall maintain with CalRecycle assurances of financial responsibility for the amounts specified for each category in Finding 42, adjusted annually for inflation. - 2.
+A report regarding financial assurances, or a copy of the financial assurances report submitted to CalRecycle, shall be submitted to the Central Valley Water Board annually, no later than 1 June. - 3.
+If CalRecycle determines that the submitted financial assurances for the Facility are inadequate, the Discharger shall, within 90 days of such determination: - a.

-- a.
 Obtain a new financial assurance mechanism for the amount specified by CalRecycle; and - b.
 Submit a report documenting such financial assurances to CalRecycle and the Central Valley Water Board. - 4.
-The operative Preliminary CPMP shall include all components required per Title 27, section 21769, subdivision (c), and include a lump sum cost estimate for: - a.
-Completion of all actions required for closure of each WMU; - b.
-Preparation of detailed design specifications; - c.
-Development of a Final CPMP; and - d.
-Undertaking at least 30 years of post-closure maintenance. - 5.
-Whenever changed conditions increase the estimated costs of closure and post-closure maintenance, the Discharger shall promptly submit an updated CPMP to the Central Valley Water Board, CalRecycle and the LEA.
+The operative Final CPMP shall include all components required per Title 27, section 21769, subdivision (c), and include a lump sum cost estimate for: - a.
+Undertaking at least 30 years of post-closure maintenance.

+5. Whenever changed conditions increase the estimated costs post-closure maintenance, the Discharger shall promptly submit an updated CPMP to the Central Valley Water Board, CalRecycle and the LEA.

-F. Monitoring and Corrective Action Requirements
+E. Monitoring Requirements